Coupling of a Nuclear Transition to a Surface Acoustic Wave: Experiment

-To enable fast mechanical modulation of nuclear resonances, an $^{57}\mathrm{Fe}$ film is deposited on a ST-Cut quartz substrate, and the film is driven by a $97.9~\mathrm{MHz}$ surface acoustic wave.
-This modulated \M absorber is placed in a conventional transmission spectrometer~\cite{spectrometer} (Figure~\ref{fig:figure1}a).
-The \M absorber is fabricated by thermally evaporating iron enriched to 96\% in the isotope $^{57}\mathrm{Fe}$, forming a $200~\mathrm{nm}$-thick film.
-The deposition is obtained in a dedicated setup at a pressure of $9.5 \cdot10^{-10}~\mathrm{Torr}$ and a deposition rate of $6.1~\mathrm{nm/h}$.
-With no SAW excitation, the absorption spectrum is dominated by hyperfine Zeeman interactions in the ${}^{57}\mathrm{Fe}$ film which splits the nuclear ground (excited) state into 2 (4) hyperfine states of angular momentum $m_j = \pm1/2$ ($m_j =\pm1/2, \pm3/2$).
-The selection rule $\Delta m_j = 0,\pm1$ then leads to 6 different allowed transitions~\cite{gutlich_mossbauer_2011}, spaced by 101~neV (corresponding to $24.4~\mathrm{MHz}$, or a Doppler velocity of $2.1~\mathrm{mm/s}$), schematically shown in the bottom panel of Figure~\ref{fig:figure1} b.
-The data shown in this letter, was taken on a device where over etching in the final step resulted into a reduction of the total amount of iron, so that the effective thickness was approximately $90$~nm over a region of $4.0 \times 0.9~\mathrm{mm}^2$ (thickness estimated by the contrast of the peaks in the absorption spectrum)~\cite{supplementary}.
-SAWs are excited in the quartz wafer by two sets of interdigitated transducers (IDTs or ``couplers'') deposited at opposite ends of the chip, with a pattern of double lines, spaced by a $\lambda_\mathrm{saw} = 32~\mathrm{\mu m}$ pitch, illustrated in Figure~\ref{fig:figure2}.
+With no SAW excitation, the absorption spectrum is dominated by hyperfine Zeeman interactions in the ${}^{57}\mathrm{Fe}$ film which splits the nuclear ground (excited) state into 2 (4) hyperfine states of angular momentum $m_j = \pm1/2$ ($m_j =\pm1/2, \pm3/2$) (purple lines in Fig.\ref{fig:figure1}b-\ref{fig:figure1}c).
+The selection rule $\Delta m_j = 0,\pm1$ then leads to 6 different allowed transitions~\cite{gutlich_mossbauer_2011}, spaced by 101~neV (corresponding to $24.4~\mathrm{MHz}$, or a Doppler velocity of $2.1~\mathrm{mm/s}$), schematically shown in the bottom panel of Figure~\ref{fig:figure1}b.
+The data shown in this letter, was taken on a device where over etching in the final step resulted into a reduction of the total amount of iron, so that the effective thickness was approximately $90$~nm over a region of $(0.9 \times 4.0)~\mathrm{mm}^2$ (thickness estimated by the contrast of the peaks in the absorption spectrum)~\cite{appendix}.
+SAWs are excited in the quartz by two sets of interdigitated transducers (IDTs or ``couplers'') deposited at opposite ends of the chip, with a pattern of double lines, spaced by a $\lambda_\mathrm{saw} = 32~\mathrm{\mu m}$ pitch, illustrated in Figure~\ref{fig:figure2}.
 The pattern is designed to resonantly couple, by piezoelectric effect, $\Omega_\mathrm{saw} = 2\pi\cdot 97.9~\mathrm{MHz}$ SAWs propagating across the chip.
 The two opposite couplers allow for testing the coupling from electric signals, to acoustics, and back to electric signals.
 To avoid reflections off the edge of the substrate, the edges of the quartz chip are ``terminated'' by small pieces of kapton tape.
 A fraction, $\alpha$, of the SAW is still coherently reflected by the impedance mismatch from the readout coupler.
 This reflection gives rise to a partial standing wave across the quartz chip.
 The resulting modulation of the SAW amplitude is included in the spectral analysis.